-There’s a lot of things I would like to try and have tried some of those things.
+There are a lot of things I would like to try.
 I continue to try to see if I can do some of those things, but something inside here [points to my chest] stops me at the last moment and sometimes, circumstance stops my choices from materializing.
 A heavenly coincidence is the best I can term it.
 Nevertheless, I’m lucky to have the universe influence the obstacles in my life like this.

 On top of that, everyone including my family and those who know me well enough know that I am quite an impulsive person when it comes to wanting to do something.
 Some of you may not have experienced with that because I do have reservations depending on certain things.
 This part of me shows up coinciding ‘slow change’, which this entry is really about.